 5. Impact of Habitat Destruction on Crab Adaptation

-Research could assess resilience across species, long-term genetic and population impacts, and ecosystem health.
-Understanding these effects is key to conservation efforts for crabs and their marine ecosystems.
+Studies could evaluate resilience among species, long-term genetic and population effects and ecosystem health.
+An understanding of these effects is crucial for the conservation of crabs and marine ecosystems.

 Advantages of Understanding Crab Adaptation